Tips for Women Traveling Alonesolo travel, traveling alone, traveling solo, travelling alone, travelling solo, women traveling alone, safe travel

 Make two copies of important travel documents - one set for the trip, and one for friends or family to keep at home.

 Pack light so you won't be weighed down and look weighed down, both of which would make you an ideal target for pickpockets.
 Avoid expensive looking baggage and clothing, lock all suitcases and only use covered luggage tags with your office address written on it rather than your home.
 Carry only one credit card, and don't keep all your money in one place.

 Explore transportation options available at your destination ahead of time, especially if you will be arriving late in the evening.
 Travel advisors can help determine the safest choice and make the necessary arrangements.
 If renting a car, carefully examine maps, write out directions in advance and bring along a cellular phone.

 Know Your Surroundings

 Study a map of the area you will be visiting.
 Learn as much as possible about getting around the streets to avoid looking like a lost tourist.
 Ask the concierge about where - and, more importantly, where not - to go.

 The Best Vacation Memories are Good Vacation Memories

 There may be safety in numbers, but there is also safety in knowledge.
-With some advance planning and the advice of a professional travel agent, your vacation or business trip can be safe, hassle free and memorable.
+With some advance planning and the advice of a professional travel advisor, your vacation or business trip can be safe, hassle-free and memorable.

-Contact a trusted travel agent today and get professional assistance and advice for your next trip.
+Contact a trusted travel advisor today and get professional assistance and advice for your next trip.